rhester5/nnfs/README.md

 ## Running Python

-Depending on your OS, you may first have to build the C++ code and copy/paste the python bindings files to the project root.
+Depending on your OS, you may first have to build the C++ code and copy/paste the python bindings files to the python folder.

-from project root:
+from python folder:

     python plot.py